lazaro92/CliWidget/README.md

 ## What it is?

-CliWidgets are a serie of widgets to use in the terminal, with the idea to help programmers to build easy menus or inputs / outputs that users will use to interactue with the application.
+CliWidgets are a series of widgets to use in the terminal, with the idea to help programmers to build easy menus or inputs/outputs that users will use to interact with the application.

 ## Requirements